Mini-Bots-Senior-Design/.github/profile/README.md

 ![SysVis](./SystemVisualization.png)

 ## 📱  Mobile App
-The Mobile App is the heart part of the MiniBots system allowing sailors to easily view and control the buoys
+The Mobile App is the heart of the MiniBots system allowing sailors to easily view and control the buoys
 <!-- - Multi Page React Native Application
 - WebSockets for Real-Time Updates
 - Live Map for Buoys Location -->